toolisticon/aptk/README.md

 # Recent Changes
-Unfortunately some incompatible changes have to be introduced with version 0.15.0 as preparation for Release 1.0.0:
+Unfortunately some incompatible changes have to be introduced with version 0.15.0/0.18.0 as preparation for Release 1.0.0:

 - Maven GroupId has changed to *io.toolisticon.aptk*
+- All artifactIds are now prefixed with 'aptk-'
-- Main artifactId name has changed from *annotationprocessor* to *tools*
+- Main artifactId name has changed from *annotationprocessor* to *aptk-tools*
 - Base package name has changed to *io.toolisticon.aptk*
 - AbstractAnnotationProcessor class has been relocated to *io.toolisticon.aptk.tools*
 - ToolingProvider class has been relocated to *io.toolisticon.aptk.common*